semi-sensible-synth/hedfone/README.md

 The 3.5mm TRS stereo jack can be a [green Thonkiconn PJ366ST](https://www.thonk.co.uk/shop/green-stereo-thonkiconn-jacks-pj366st-x1/) or a [Tayda A-6115](https://www.taydaelectronics.com/3-5mm-stereo-enclosed-socket.html) bodged with a resistor wire.

+## Version 1.1.2 - TODO
+_(fixes for next revision)_

+- Pot direction is reversed.
+- Outer L/R pair are hard panned, inner pair are soft panned.
+This wasn't intentional, but actually makes sense (more like Nearness) - swap inner pair order and front panel to reflect that (so we have top to bottom L/L/R/R with the outer jacks hard panned)

 ## Version 1.1.1

 Fix footprint for D1,D2 (SOD-523 -> SOD-323)